RIS-Empowered OTFS Modulation With Faster-than-Nyquist Signaling in High-Mobility Wireless Communications: Performance Analysis

 The PAPR is a critical metric for evaluating the efficiency of power amplifiers in communication systems, particularly in the proposed RIS-OTFS-FTN scheme, where FTN signaling introduces unique signal dynamics \cite{ref34}.
 Attention should be paid to the time-domain transmitted signal $s(t)$, as the PAPR is a power metric computed based on the actual transmission waveform.
 The CCDF provides an intuitive measure of the likelihood of encountering large peaks in the transmit waveform, which is critical for evaluating power amplifier back-off requirements.
 Also, it quantifies the probability that the PAPR exceeds a specified threshold, offering insights into the statistical characteristics of the signal \cite{ref34}.
 In this subsection, we derive the analytical framework for computing the CCDF of the PAPR for the proposed scheme, accounting for the effects of FTN compression and RRC pulse shaping.

 Based on \equref{ISFFT}, the expression of PAPR is defined as

 where $\mathbb{E}[|s(t)|^2]$ represents the average power of the signal.
 For a given threshold $\gamma_0$, the PAPR can be obtained as

 To obtain the CCDF curve, a large number of frames are generated using Monte Carlo simulations.
 For each frame, the PAPR is calculated, and the empirical distribution is estimated by counting the proportion of frames whose PAPR exceeds a given threshold $\gamma_0$.
-More results and insights are given in section Sec. \Rmnum{5}.